|

 more like a cork, but I will manage.

-No. It is too dangerous, gwendithen.
+No. No, it is too dangerous, gwendithen.

-the danger seems to disappear.
+a thing, the danger seems to disappear.

 Legolas smiled.
 And you will follow me, anyway.